asavinov/prosto/README.md

 | Dimensionality    | Number of axes   | Number of attributes   |

-Obviously, this difference makes it extremely difficult to combine these two semantics in one framework.
+Obviously, these differences makes it extremely difficult to combine these two semantics in one framework.

 `Prosto` is an implementation of the set-oriented approach where a table represents a set and its rows represent tuples.
-Note however that `prosto` supports an extended version of the set-oriented approach which includes also functions as the first-class elements of the model.
+Note however that `Prosto` supports an extended version of the set-oriented approach which includes also functions as the first-class elements of the model.

 ## Sets and functions

 Tuples are a formal representation of data values.
 A tuple has structure declared by its *attributes*.

 A *set* is a collection of *tuples*.
 A set is a formal representation of a collection of values.
 Tuples (data values) can be only added to or removed from a set.
-In `prosto`, we refer to sets as tables, that is, tables implement sets.
+In `Prosto`, we refer to sets as tables, that is, tables implement sets.

 A *function* is a mapping from an input set to an output set.
 Given an input value, the output value can be read from the function or set for the function.
-In `prosto`, we refer to functions as columns, that is, columns are implementations of functions.
+In `Prosto`, we refer to functions as columns, that is, columns are implementations of functions.

+## Attributes and columns

+Attributes define the structure of tuples and they are not evaluated.
+Attribute values are specified by the table population procedure.

+Columns implement functions (mappings between sets) and their values are computed by the column evaluation procedure.

-## `Pandas` vs. `prosto`
+## `Pandas` vs. `Prosto`

 `Pandas` is very powerful toolkit which relies on the notion of matrix for data representation.
 In other words, a matrix is the main unit of data representation in `pandas`.
 Yet, `pandas` supports not only matrix operations (in this case, having `numpy` would be enough) but also set operations and relational operations as well as map-reduce and OLAP and some other conceptions.
 In this sense, `pandas` is a quite eclectic toolkit.

-In contrast, `prosto` is based on only one theoretical basis: the concept-oriented model of data.
+In contrast, `Prosto` is based on only one theoretical basis: the concept-oriented model of data.
 For simplicity, it can be viewed as a purely set-oriented model (not the relational model) along with a function-oriented model.
-Yet, `prosto` relies on `pandas` in its implementation just because `pandas` provides a really powerful set of various highly optimized operations with data.
-Yet, these operations are used as one possible implementation method by essentially changing their semantics when wrapped into `prosto` operations.
+Yet, `Prosto` relies on `pandas` in its implementation just because `pandas` provides a really powerful set of various highly optimized operations with data.
+Yet, these operations are used as one possible implementation method by essentially changing their semantics when wrapped into `Prosto` operations.

 # Prosto operations